- American Culture

 - Need: Wants to feel proud about her knowledge, hopes to educate and inspire others

-- Insight: Because of her unsettling upbringing, Amy wants to show how hip-hop, through the use of tempo, dance, and lyric can offer a release of stress and encourage creative expression
+- Insight: Because of her unsettling upbringing, Amy wants to show how the arts and Hip-Hop can offer a release of stress and encourage creative expression

 3. Potential Solutions:

 Describe three reasonable, feasible potential solutions or approaches that would help address this problem.

 SOLUTION 1: State uses more money to promote cities like Detroit, Flint, etc., from a marketing standpoint– enabling more spaces for creative opportunities and education, attracting both locals and tourists.

 SOLUTION 2: State provides a music appreciation "Hip-Hop" week in August (same month that Hip-Hop was founded)

 SOLUTION 3: In order to honor Hip-Hop and recognize social injustice– State uses funding to throw an annual concert with an array of performers and performances, attracting both locals and tourists, and promoting the arts.